Louisiana Literature festival: Audio walks

-Each year, authors are invited to write about works from the Louisiana Museum's collection and spaces at the museum.
-In connection with the festival, the texts are presented as literary sound experiments in the form of audio walks.
+Throughout the years, authors have been invited to write about works from the Louisiana Museum's collection and spaces at the museum.
+In connection with the festival, the texts are presented as literary sound experiments in audio walks.
 Contributing writers include Anne Carson, Sjón, Teju Cole, Kenneth Goldsmith, Kiran Desai and Tomomi Adachi.

 Louisiana Channel

 Videos from the festival are made available through Louisiana Channel, the English-language web-TV channel.